aaltsys/doc-newwares/billing/03_rate-extend.rst

-.. rate-extend:
+.. _rate-extend:

 #############################
-Rates Extended to Charges
+How Rates Extend to Charges
 #############################

 A service may have a single rate or tiered rates, where multiple rates in tiers